dell/csm-docs/content/docs/authorization/deployment/_index.md

 Replace the data in `config.yaml` under the `data` field with your new, encoded data.
 Save the changes and CSM for Authorization will read the changed secret.

-__Note:__ If you are updating the signing secret, the tenants need to be updated with new tokens via the `karavictl generate token` command like so:
+>__Note__: If you are updating the signing secret, the tenants need to be updated with new tokens via the `karavictl generate token` command like so:

 `karavictl generate token --tenant $TenantName --insecure --addr "grpc.${AuthorizationProxyHost}" | jq -r '.Token' > kubectl -n $namespace apply -f -`